steveire/CMake/Help/manual/cmake-metadata-generation.7.rst

 ``target_file``
   Full path to main file (.exe, .so.1.2, .a) where ``tgt`` is the name of a target.

-The following properties may be expected to be present for targets of type ``SHARED_LIBRARY`` on Windows:
+The following properties may be expected to be present for targets which are linkable on Windows:

 ``target_linker_file``
   File used to link (.a, .lib, .so) where ``tgt`` is the name of a target.